 Ever since learning about narcissism, the whole thing has felt abhorrent.
 Various Christian thinkers pointed to this not as something that only a few would deal with in terms of a diagnosis.
 Rather, they assessed it as the fundamental human problem.

 It seemed vital to find anything to overcome such a condition.
 Allthough such a thing is never fully possible, it is possible to make very significant changes.
-Over the years, what started happening was a change in perspective.
-Persecutory and idealizing guilt or effort made way for reparative guilt and effort.
-In an interview with my meditation teacher, Leigh Brasington, I ask him about what I by then found out are these heavenly mental states, known as jhana’s.
+Practicing in allignment with the teachings of Carveth, who taught conscience over superego, this someone got into jhana’s.
+In an interview with my meditation teacher, Leigh Brasington, I ask him about the possibility of these states.
 And I ask him what he feels, looking around and what people do to each other, knowing the availability of these states, and he basically shrugs his shoulders saying he does the best he can.

 Craving to control the image, life escapes its grip or dies.